 Harriet Steel was born on 25 June 1891 in Joliet, Illinois, the daughter of Sanger Steel (1863-1920) and Emma Oledine Demmond (1866-1949).
 She was educated at Bryn Mawr College, and was an accomplished athlete.
-She married on 9 June 1917 Albert Francis Pickernell of Englewood, New Jersey, a 1914 Harvard graduate active in organizing competitions among collegiate men's glee clubs, an activity that led to the formation of the Intercollegiate Musical Council in 1920 (now known as Intercollegiate Men's Chorus, Inc.).
-Harriet became the executive secretary of the IMC, serving until 1936.
-After her husband's death, she undertook a long career in artist management and concert promotion.
-Later she married sometime business partner and oboist Paul Berthoud; following his death she married again, a Mr. Williams, but she continued to use the name Harriet Steel Pickernell in all her professional dealings.
+She married on 9 June 1917 Albert Francis Pickernell (1890-1966), a 1914 Harvard graduate active in organizing competitions among collegiate men's glee clubs.
+This activity led to the formation of the Intercollegiate Musical Council in 1920 (now known as Intercollegiate Men's Chorus, Inc.) with Albert Pickernell as its president.
+Harriet became the executive secretary of the IMC in 1921, serving until 1936.
+Her marriage apparently ended in divorce.
+At the same time she undertook a long career in artist management and concert promotion.
+Later she married sometime business partner and oboist Paul Berthoud (1885-1948); following his death she married a Mr. Williams, but she continued to use the name Harriet Steel Pickernell in all her professional dealings.
 During the World War II years, she worked for Broadcasting Abroad, Ltd., a firm specializing in radio programming for Spanish-speaking countries.
 She had no children.
-She retired to Coral Gables, Florida, where she resided at the Musicians' Club of America until her death in February 1965.
+In 1957 she retired to Coral Gables, Florida, where she resided at the Musicians' Club of America until her death in on 19 February 1965.
 She was buried in Oakwood Cemetery, Joliet, the last family member to be interred in the family plot.

 Miss Steel wore a sand-colored georgette crepe afternoon frock trimmed with filet lace, topped by a rose-colored straw hat trimmed in the same shade and faced with sand-colored crepe, and carried white roses and lilies.
 Her only attendant was her mother, in amethyst silk, topped with a hat to match, and wearing orchids.